OrangeObst/Balancing_Robot/README.md

 1. **Hardware Assembly**
    - Ensure all parts are connected properly.
 Especially cables from MPU6050 to the Stepper Motor HAT may be loose
    - Ensure that the batteries have enough charge to power the robot.
-Low charge may weaken the results
+Low charge may cause strange behaviour

 2. **Software Installation**
    - Clone this repository: `git clone https://github.com/OrangeObst/Balancing_Robot.git`
-   - Install all required Python libraries by running:
+   - Install all required Python libraries by navigating to the projects root directory and running:
      ```bash
      pip install -r requirements.txt
      ```
-     **Note:** Ensure you're in the project's root directory when executing the command.
+     **Note:** Ensure you're in the project's root directory before executing the command.

 3. **Calibration**
    - Stand the robot upright at the angle at which it is in equilibrium